How will the new Airbnb taxation effect rentals in Mexico?

 Since many people are “investors” in the area, what is the best move for you?
 Many of our readers look to buy a condo, rent it out while they are not in Mexico.
 Some others buy as an investment and have plans to retire in a few years.
 Regardless of your situation, how can you maximize your investment?

 The first step is understanding the market.
 Where do people like to rent and what type of clients rent where?
 What areas are developing realtors Playa Del Carmeninto better areas to rent and live?
 What areas will have the most appreciation over the next 5 years?
 This is where starting with a good realtor is important.
 One realtor that helps to write articles like What You Can Expect For ROI? and videos like our one about the Tulum real estate market is a good person to talk to about investing in the area.
-Not only is Sebastian a local realtor, he is also an investor in the area and has guided many of readers to find what was best for them.
+Not only is Sebastian a local realtor, but he is also an investor in the area and has guided many of readers to find what was best for them.
 If you want to contact him and ask him some questions, here is his email.

 The second step is setting up your investment for success.
 This means everything from marketing to design of your rental.
 We have some great tips here about how to set up your rental.
 We have seen a lot of mistakes made by people that buy condos to rent out.
 It can be simple things that are wrong or a collection of them.